 Your smartphone likely came with a built-in stopwatch that can serve as your timer.
 Runtastic’s app cranks things up by letting you run multiple clocks at once.
 This lets you spend a steady amount of time on preparation and relaxation with each repetition.
 The app hasn’t received an update in a while, but again, that’s not much of an issue here.

-Download: Runtastic Workout Timer App for Android (Free)
+Download: Runtastic Workout Timer App for Android (Free [No Longer Available])

 Heart Rate Monitor